 We will work with the form of the land.

 Frome’s steep hills form part of the landscape character, working with the landform of Saxonvale creates a unique environment and sense of place.

-Bring water into the streetscape.
+We will bring water into the streetscape.

-Showcasing existing network of springs along with active drainage of hard surfaces to add a sense of place and playfulness to the spaces.
+Showcasing the existing network of springs along with active drainage of hard surfaces to add a sense of place and playfulness to the spaces.